MarcelFrank/StockPyrate/README.md

 - **BeautifulSoup** (for parsing)
 - **Pandas** (for exporting)

-Other modules come with the standard Python package such as datetime, random or os ([cf. requirements.txt](/requirements.txt) for version information.
+Other modules come with the standard Python package such as datetime, random or os ([cf. requirements.txt](/requirements.txt)).

 ## How to run
 1. Set up your cookie in crawler.py (/functions)